Exam Requirements- Summary

 - Certified Rehabilitation Counselor Examination (CRC)

 An LMFT applicant must pass the marital and family therapy examination of the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) to qualify for licensure.

 Law & Rules Exam

 Once your application for license or for registered internship has been accepted by the Board, you may take the national competency exam.
-For license as a professional counselor, the Board accepts the National Counselor Exam (NCE), the National Clinical Mental Health Counseling Exam (NCMHCE) the CRC exam, or California's oral and written exam.
 Once you pass the national exam, you may take Oregon's Law and Rules Examination.
-The test is available on the Board's website.
-This is a pass/fail exam consisting of 28 true/false, multiple choice and fill in the blank questions.
-No less than 23 questions must be answered correctly in order to pass the exam.
+This is a pass/fail exam consisting of 33 true/false, multiple choice and fill in the blank questions.
+You must answer at least 29 questions correctly in order to pass the exam.